Drop-Off and Pick-Up

 Children arriving to YPP on time is a big help for teachers!
 Please bring your kids on time (or a few minutes early) so they can enjoy all our planned activities and maintain the structure/routine of each day.
 Thank you!

 To support your child feeling at ease at Camp, feel free to arrive at 9:00 to get individual attention and help with the transition.

-- Fill in a sign-in sheet with your schedule every day during drop-off, so staff can find you if necessary.
+- Each day that your child is participating in drop-in programming, complete a a sign-in sheet with your schedule every day during drop-off, so staff can find you if necessary.